freenas/freenas-docs/freenas_api.rst

 **Line 7:** if you are using HTTPS and want to force validation of the SSL certificate, change *False* to *True*.

-**Lines 8-16:** sets the values for the user being created.
+**Lines 8-16:** set the values for the user being created.
 The `"Users" resource
 <http://api.freenas.org/resources/account.html#users>`_ describes this
-resource in more detail.
-The allowed parameters are listed in the "Json Parameters" section of that resource.
-Since this resource creates a FreeBSD user, the values that you input must be valid for a FreeBSD user account.
-Table 26.1a summarizes the valid values.
-Since this resource is using JSON, the possible boolean values are *True* or *False*.
+in more detail.
+Allowed parameters are listed in the "JSON Parameters" section of that resource.
+Since this resource creates a FreeBSD user, the values entered must be valid for a FreeBSD user account.
+Table 26.1a summarizes acceptable values.
+This resource uses JSON, so the possible boolean values are *True* or *False*.

 **Table 26.1a: Valid JSON Parameters for Users Create Resource**